 What might I be eating later on?

-What am I going to feel like after I have eaten this food?
+How am I going to feel after I have eaten this food?

 One question we ask on our pre consultation questionnaire is ‘do you chew food thoroughly’.
-So often, the response to this question is along the lines of ‘I try to’!
-We are aware that chewing thoroughly is important, certainly from a digestive point of view, but it also slows down our eating giving us time to connect with our food.
+Often our new clients recognise they would probably benefit from slowing down their eating and chewing their food more thoroughly.
+Chewing thoroughly is important from a digestive point of view, but it also slows down our eating giving us time to connect with our food.

-Taking time to eat more slowly also helps us recognise when we are getting full and stop eating before we are stuffed.
+Taking time to eat more slowly also helps us recognise when we are getting full and stop eating before we are over-full.
 It can take effort to get into the habit of chewing your food throughly.
-A good way to get started is to count your chews – 30 chews will ensure your food is fully soft before you swallow.
-As you get into better habits it will become natural to chew until your food is soft and squishy rather than solid, and just about in a state when it can be forced down your oesophagus!!
+A good way to get started is to count your chews.
+30 chews should ensure your food is fully soft before you swallow.
+As you get into better habits it will become natural to chew until your food is a soft pulp.

 FOCUS ON YOUR FOOD